 The complexity and scale of gender inequity means that no one can effectively tackle it alone.
-Our strategic alliances allow us to increase impact and efficiency and, at their best, are rooted in the virtuous circle of exchange.
+Our strategic alliances and networks allow us to increase impact and efficiency and, at their best, are rooted in the virtuous circle of exchange.

 Currently we are a member of a number of alliances and networks related to our work, some of which are highlighted below.

 Women Win is an affiliated member of streetfootballworld, a worldwide network of organisations that use football as a tool to empower people who live in underserved communities.
 By connecting with partners from sport, business, politics and philanthropy, streetfootballworld brings global power to local initiatives.
 As part of the streetfootballworld network, Women Win has been actively engaged in co-leading a gender inclusion strategy withing the global network and amongst members.